A Survey of Stance Detection on Social Media: New Directions and Perspectives: Stance Detection Tasks

-\textbf{Claim-based stance detection.} In contrast to target-specific stance detection, which focuses on explicit entities or topics, claim-based stance detection involves analyzing the stance towards a specific claim or news article.
+\textbf{Claim-based stance detection.} In contrast to target-specific stance detection, which focuses on explicit entities or topics, claim-based stance detection involves analyzing the stance towards a specific claim or piece of news.
 The primary objective is to determine the stance of comments responding to the news, whether they confirm or challenge the claim's validity.
 The prediction labels typically take the form of confirming or denying the claim.
-Claim-based stance detection is a crucial approach for evaluating the veracity of misinformation.
-By leveraging the stance of replies to predict the claim's veracity ~\cite{ferreira2016emergent}, this method has been recognized as a key technique for rumor and fake news detection ~\cite{ZubiagaABLP18}, highlighting its importance in assessing the credibility of online information.
+Claim-based stance detection is a vital approach for evaluating the veracity of misinformation.
+By leveraging the stance of replies to predict the veracity of a claim (Momchil et al., 2020), this method has been extensively utilized in rumor resolution studies (Aker et al., 2017; Gorrell et al., 2019; Hamidian and Diab, 2015; Zubiaga et al., 2018), highlighting its significance in assessing the credibility of online information.

-\textbf{Conversational stance detection.} In the domain of social media analysis, users frequently express their opinions within conversational threads.
-However, traditional stance detection techniques often struggle to accurately identify stances in such dialogic environments due to their limited ability to understand contextual nuances.
-To address this limitation, coversational-based stance detection tasks have been proposed.
-Typically, these tasks involve predicting the stance polarity of a given tweet (or statement) based on the conversation history, the current tweet (or statement), and the stance target.
+\textbf{Coversational-based stance detection.} In the domain of social media analysis, where users frequently articulate their views within conversational threads, traditional stance detection techniques often fall short due to their omission of contextual nuances.
+These methods typically falter in accurately discerning stances within such dialogic environments.
+To address this deficiency, only a handful of conversation-specific stance detection (CSD) datasets have been developed.
+Among them, the SRQ dataset (Villa et al., 2020) focuses on detecting stances in tweet replies and quotes, yet it is confined to interactions involving only a single turn.
+On the other hand, the CANT-CSD dataset (Li et al., 2022) is crafted to adeptly manage the complexities of multi-turn conversational settings, thus bridging a significant gap in stance detection research.

-\textbf{Multi-modal Stance Detection.} With the rapid evolution of social media, users increasingly express their opinions not only through text, but also through diverse multimedia content, such as audio, images, videos, and emojis.
-To address this trend, multi-modal stance detection has emerged as a research area, aiming to predict stance polarity by integrating various data forms, including text, images, videos, and audio.